Prestwood: Late 20th century

-Present Day
+Present day

 In January 2000 a further elderly home consisting of 30 flats was opened, called Cherry Orchard, leading to an increase in the number of retired people living in the village.
 In the early hours of Saturday 9 December 2006, a large fire swept through the Cherry Orchard residential home, killing one elderly woman and forcing 12 others to be rescued.
 Most of the ground floor was gutted in the fire, which started when a resident left clothes on top of a faulty electric radiator; all of the residents were moved out until rebuilding work could be completed.

 In 2001, the old Prestwood Leisure Centre was demolished.
 After a much-delayed rebuilding programme over the following two years, the Sprinters Fitness Centre opened in its place in 2003.
 It included three newly built tennis courts and two fitness studios.
 The opening helped to revitalise Prestwood's economy and continues to attract people from the surrounding area.

 The land on which Prestwood's only petrol station existed was bought by Beeks Homes Ltd in 2002.
 The petrol station was demolished on the premise that, whilst new homes would be built on the site, a smaller petrol station would also be included in the plans.
 When Beeks turned back on these plans, two years of legal wranglings ensued between the company and the parish council; eventually, the council relented and solely homes were constructed.

 In July 2007 a new park was built on Prestwood common and was opened by Cherie Blair.

-Since 2012 the village has had a Micro-brewery.
-Malt The Brewery brews real ale and craft beers on site in Prestwood.
-There is a shop and bar on site with views of the brewing hall.

-The Travellers' Rest pub was demolished to make way for new homes in March 2013.

 In March 2016 the public house formerly known as The Chequers relaunched as The Chequers Tree after locals objected to it being renamed as The Prestwood by owners Greene King.

-The Kings Head pub was converted to a children's nursery in 2017.

-The Polecat Inn Re-opened in April 2019 after the purchase and refurbishment of the pub by Oakman Inns.

-The Green Man pub was sold in 2020.